+The employee in this case is a facilitator for the non-resident under paragraph (c)(i).
+However, the employee's activity does not relate to a particular supply by the non-resident, so paragraph (b) is not met.
+In addition, the employee's activities are preparatory or auxiliary, so paragraph (d) also is not met.
 However if the employee instead worked with a particular customer to specify the products best suited to the customer's needs and/or negotiated contractual terms for the supply of those products, then the employee's activity would relate to the subsequent supply of those products to the customer, and so paragraph (b) would be met.
 Such an activity would also be more than preparatory or auxiliary, and so paragraph (d) would also be met.
 Accordingly, the sales test would be met.

-The intent of the rules is for the sales test to be met for large projects (but not for smaller projects that do not involve the subsidiary working with the customer installer and the customer).
+The sales test will be met for large projects (but not for smaller projects that do not involve the subsidiary working with the customer installer and the customer).
 The non-resident's subsidiary is the facilitator in this example.
 The non-resident makes a supply to an intermediary in New Zealand (the custom installer) who in turn on-sells the products to another person in New Zealand (the customer).
-The facilitator (the customer's needs, select the products best suited to those needs, and provide expert technical oversight on their installation.
-The non-resident still supplies the home-theatre components to the custom-installer, who on-supplies them to the customer.

-subsidiary) carries out an activity for the purpose of bringing about the sale to the recipient (the customer).
+The facilitator (the subsidiary) carries out an activity for the purpose of bringing about the sale to the recipient (the customer).
 Finally, the supply by the non-resident to the custom installer, and the supply by the custom installer to the customer, are both part of the same arrangement.